-When it comes to a drunk-driving conviction, the primary piece of evidence used to convict offenders will be a BAC test that shows a result over .08, the legal driving limit in Missouri.
-This is typically done by a breath test, but may also be the result of a blood draw.
+When it comes to a drunk-driving conviction, the primary piece of evidence used to convict offenders will be a DWI blood test that shows a result over .08, the Missouri blood alcohol limit.
+This is typically done by a breath test but may also be the result of a blood draw.

 So it often comes as a surprise to defendants to learn these tests are far from infallible.
 In fact, significant errors are commonplace.

 In Missouri, accused drunk drivers may face charges of driving while intoxicated (DWI) as well as driving with an excessive blood-alcohol content.
 Driving with an excessive blood-alcohol content is the “per se” equivalent of DWI - if you have a BAC above the legal limit of .08 you are considered per se guilty of the violation.
 “Per se” means “by itself,” meaning that fact alone presumes guilt.

 These charges are different and require different defenses.
 The state’s burden of proof is also different in each case.
 The chemical blood, breath or urine test is enough to convict for a BAC charge, while a DWI charge may be proven by a totality of the evidence, even without a valid chemical test.

 In this way, Missouri has attempted to increase the chances of conviction for those who refuse to take the test.
 Or, conversely, in cases where test results are clear but significant issues otherwise exist involving other circumstances of an arrest.
 Like in most states, Missouri law will also automatically suspend the driver’s license of a driver who refuses to take the test.
 However, unless you are certain you will pass – which typically means you have consumed fewer than 2 alcoholic beverages - taking and failing the test just gives the state a critical piece of evidence it can use against you.